ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-functionality}

-In this release, you can:
+In this release, you can perform the following actions:

 * Create Block Storage volumes, and specify a custom throughput limit for it in addition to capacity and IOPS.
+* Add customer-managed encryption for data volumes.
-* Expand the capacity of the Block Storage volumes after their creation when they are attached to a virtual server instance or unattached,
+* Expand the capacity of the Block Storage volumes after their creation when they are attached to a virtual server instance or unattached.
-* Adjust IOPS after Block Storage volume creation when they are attached to a virtual server instance or unattached,
+* Adjust IOPS after Block Storage volume creation when they are attached to a virtual server instance or unattached.
 * Change the maximum throughput limit when the volume is attached to a virtual server instance or unattached.
-* Attach Block Storage volumes to virtual service instances,
+* Attach Block Storage volumes to virtual service instances.
-* Create custom nonencrypted images,
+* Create custom images with provider-managed encryption.
-* Delete Block Storage volumes,
-* List Block Storage volumes,
+* List Block Storage volumes.
-* Add customer-managed encryption for data volumes.
+* Delete Block Storage volumes.

 ### How is my data protected in the `sdp` profile-based storage volume?
 {: faq}